SEO Guide for New Zealand Businesses

 What Is It?

-HTML Sitemaps primarily serve users, and provides them with a quick and easy method of navigating around your site.
+HTML Sitemaps provide users with a quick and easy method of navigating your site.

 Add An HTML Sitemap To Your Site

 Head back to XML Sitemaps, and generate an HTML Sitemap.
 From here, add this as a new page on your site, and then link through to it from your 404 Error Page.